TOAST-DOCS/Gamebase/en/unity-started.md

 2. EDM4U (External Dependency Manager for Unity) has been adopted as a required library.
     * After downloading EDM4U from [EDM4U Github](https://github.com/googlesamples/unity-jar-resolver), install it.
     * If there is no EDM4U, Gamebase SDK for Android and iOS settings are not available.
-    * If you are using an SDK that already includes EDM4U, such as Facebook, GPGS SDK, or Firebase, you do not need to download EDM4U.
+    * If there is EDM4U in a project, you do not need to download EDM4U.
     3. If you provide a service for the Android platform, select the Top Menu > **Assets > External Dependency Manager > Android Resolver > Settings** to open the Android Resolver Settings window and set the options as follows.
     * Enable Auto-Resolution: Disable
     * Explode AARs: Disabled
     * Patch mainTemplate.gradle: Enable